linode/docs/docs/guides/development/frameworks/phoenix/using-phoenix-framework/index.md

 - `exampleapp/` contains your application's models and their logic

-    - `application.ex` defines the application; generally you do not need to mess with this until you have more advanced applications
+    - `application.ex` defines the application; generally you do not need to change this until you have more advanced applications

     - `mailer.ex` defines a module for sending emails